f5devcentral/f5-big-iq-lab/docs/class5/module1/lab1.rst

 |image2|

 The discovery process will start, and you should see a screen similar to the following screenshot.
-At this point, BIG-IQ is using REST calls to the BIG-IP to pull the selected parts of the BIG-IP configuration into BIG-IQ.
+At this point, BIG-IQ is using REST call to the BIG-IP to pull the selected parts of the BIG-IP configuration into BIG-IQ.

 |image3|